odarym/ALX-Portfolio-Project/README.md

 Database Connection: Ensure your MySQL service is running and the database credentials in your PHP file are correct.

 Permissions: Ensure your htdocs folder and its contents have the correct permissions for Apache to read them.

-Conclusion
-Congratulations!
-You have successfully set up and run a PHP blog website using XAMPP.
-You can now start customizing your blog, adding new features, and making it your own.
-Happy coding!